recurrenc/CovidTrackerReact/README.md

 # LEARN REACT

-This repo contain React projects made by [Sonu Kumar](https://github.com/SonuKumar81800).
-There are multiple subproject inside this project which i have created during my B.Tech career.
+This repo contain Covid Tracker projects made by [Sonu Kumar](https://github.com/SonuKumar81800) which i have created during my B.Tech career.

 ### How to run server